KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 >>> d
 k('2000.01.01 2000.01.02')
 ```
-To avoid such copying, `K` objects can expose their raw data to numpy:
+To avoid such copying, `K` objects can expose their raw data to `numpy`:
 ```python
 >>> b = numpy.asarray(d.data)
 >>> b.tolist()